4 Natural Ayurvedic Solutions To Banish Gas & Bloating

 1. Eat only cooked foods.

-In Ayurveda the digestive system is described as being like a fire.
+In Ayurveda the digestive system is described as being similar to a fire.
 Like a physical fire, whenever you put cold water or food into it, what do you think happens?
 That's right: It extinguishes.

-It's amazing what a difference I've found it makes to eat cooked versus raw foods.
+It's amazing what a it makes to eat cooked versus raw foods.
 Doing so allows the stove to "predigest" your food before it reaches your mouth—which means your digestive fire does not have to work as hard to process and convert your food into nourishment for your body.

 2. Add digestive spices to your food.